What Donald Trump Has Actually Said About Abortion

 — On partial-birth abortions during the Third 2016 Presidential Debate in October 2016.
 For the record, "partial-birth abortions," or late-term abortions, actually entail removing the fetus intact after dilating the pregnant person's cervix.
 This is the same method used to remove a fetus after a miscarriage.
 The legality of this procedure for abortion varies from state to state, but it's generally only undergone if a pregnant person's health (either physical or mental) is at risk.
 The other option is to induce labor and deliver the fetus.

-Anyone who wants to help Planned Parenthood now can find more information here.
+Anyone who wants to help Planned Parenthood in the US now can find more information here.

 — On the possibility of overturning Roe v.
 Wade during the Third 2016 Presidential Debate in October 2016.
 “If you go with what Hillary is saying, in the ninth month, you can rip the baby out of the womb of the mother just prior to the birth of the baby.
 Now, Hillary can say that that's OK.
 But it's not OK with me, because based on what she's saying, you can take the baby and rip the baby out of the womb in the ninth month on the final day.
 And that's not acceptable.”